vmelissaropoulos/PT_Test/Exercise_3/Readme.md

 ```

 ## Instructions
 Preparation
-Create a GitHub account (if you don't have already) and set everything up to make the above assignment work.
+Create a GitHub account (if you don't have one already) and set everything up to make the above assignment work.
 Also create multiple repos to populate the list.

 ## Deliverable